TheBlackCat-SWE/Despeect/README.md

 ### Configure the application

-At the time of the writing, is necessary to configure Despeect with QtCreator The following instruction are required in order to configure DeSpeect
+At the time of the writing, is necessary to configure Despeect with QtCreator.

+The following instruction are required in order to configure DeSpeect:

 1. Open QtCreator
 2. Select File -> Open File or Project